OzanOcak/my-next-app/README.md

-then there will be pull request for master(main) branch by clicking compare&pull, create pull reques after first push this will create another url for the branch, and it will be ready to merge in github
+then there will be pull request for master(main) branch by clicking compare&pull, create pull reques after first push this will create another url for the branch, and it will be ready to merge in github then go to product page in github , there will links above  merge pull request button, click the details of last link will reddirect new url wher /product-page is available